FRANÇOIS’S LANGUR

 The skin on their faces, hands, and feet is as black as their fur.
 Above a gull-shaped brow ridge, a tuft of hair rises to a triangular peak.
 Their ears, also black in hue, are rimmed at their tops with bright white fur that extends down their cheeks as white sideburns—their most striking feature.
 Females also have a distinctive white patch of fur close to their genitals.

-Infant Francois’s langurs are born a conspicuous golden-orange color.
+Infant Francois’s langurs are born with a conspicuous golden-orange color.
 Their bright coats, which darken to black as they mature, make it easier for adults to keep a close eye on their juveniles as they learn to navigate the hazardously steep karst forests they call home.

 Diet